United Nations Commission on Crime Prevention and Criminal Justice

-The Commission on Crime Prevention and Criminal Justice (CCPCJ) a functional commission of the United Nations Economic and Social Council (ECOSOC) based in Vienna.
+The Commission on Crime Prevention and Criminal Justice (CCPCJ) is a functional commission of the United Nations Economic and Social Council (ECOSOC) based in Vienna.
 The commission serves as the primary organ that guides the activities of the United Nations in the fields of crime prevention and criminal justice.

 The commission meets annually for a regular session in Vienna in May.
 It also meets for a reconvened session towards the end of the year, mainly to discuss budgetary matters and matters concerning the operation of the United Nations Crime Prevention and Criminal Justice Programme.
 Since 2011, the commission and the UN Commission on Narcotic Drugs have held joint meetings during the reconvened session.

 History

 The United Nation's participation in the field of criminal justice and crime prevention can be traced back to its predecessor, the League of Nations.
 However, this participation was limited to a Child Welfare Bureau that focused mainly on the issue of juvenile delinquency, and which worked closely with the International Penal and Penitentiary Commission (IPPC).
 This was because Member States saw crime prevention and criminal justice as internal matters and were hesitant to relinquish their sovereignty to an international body.

 After World War II, and the creation of the UN, many interest groups tried to incorporate their work into the new UN system through the establishment of specialized agencies.
 The IPPC was among these interest groups and sought to pass off its work on criminal justice and crime prevention to a new UN agency.
 However, the UN was hesitant to get involved with the IPPC's work without having complete control and with no overlap with the IPPC itself, and Members States were hesitant as they still saw criminal justice as an internal matter.
 Eventually, it was agreed that the Social Affairs Division of the UN Secretariat would work on the issues on juvenile delinquency, probation and parole, while avoiding law enforcement or law and order.